robotjunkyard/cl-nono/README.txt

 CHANGELOG
 ---------
+Updated in v0.99:
+  - Update serialization to put savegame.cons in OS-independent folder.
+  - Add some more comments and musings in source files here-and-there.
+  - LISPBUILDER-SDL could not load PNG files in Windows version of Lisp, only BMP files without SDL_IMAGE.
+So, added LISPBUILDER-SDL-IMAGE package to dependencies in CL-NONO.ASD.
+  - Now using GPLv3 license.
 Updated in v0.92:
   - Now properly initializes random state, so order of puzzles are now jumbled and not the same every time.